10 Common Mistakes In Grammar | (The Best Guide To Avoid those)

 Misuse of Articles

-We all know that the articles are used to used to modify the noun.
+We all know that the articles are used to modify the noun.

 We also know that there are two types of articles in English Grammar.

-These types have their own usage and purpose, but everyone gets confusion on which articles should be used.
+These types have their usage and purpose, but everyone gets confused about which articles should be used.

-If you want to learn about articles in details, you can click here to learn or click the below button.
+If you want to learn about articles in detail, you can click here to learn or click the below button.

 Tenses